FromFractalWaves/projman3/README.md

-this is a start

-add stuff about tracking ai assisted workflow but also my own interconnected way forward.

-hmm should i tell people this needs ctree to work faster? automation right?# Project Management Dashboard

 A modern, feature-rich project management dashboard built with Next.js, React, and TypeScript.
 Manage projects, objectives, tasks, and time entries with an intuitive user interface.

 ## Features